โฐ Minimum Connection Times

 The terminal experience at Marco Island is characterized by its high-end service and professional aviation atmosphere, catering primarily to business executives, seasonal residents, and private aviators who value its proximity to the island's luxury resorts.
 Inside, passengers have access to comfortable waiting lounges, modern flight planning rooms, and a range of meeting facilities designed for corporate clients.
 The layout is optimized for quick access to the aircraft parking ramps and hangar zones, ensuring that time-sensitive travelers can transition rapidly between their flights and the island's various residential and business districts.
 The facility also houses dedicated administrative offices for leading fixed-base operators (FBOs).

 Amenities within the MRK terminal include high-quality cafes and comfortable waiting areas that provide a professional environment for travelers in transit.
 While the airfield does not offer extensive commercial retail, its location just a few miles from the center of Marco Island provides immediate access to a wide range of world-class dining, upscale shopping, and luxury hotels.
 Ground transport is readily available, with dedicated taxi services and car rental agencies providing reliable connections across the island and to nearby Naples.
-The airport also plays an essential role in regional business connectivity and as a base for specialized aviation services, including aircraft maintenance and flight training.
-Travelers are advised to coordinate their transport in advance, especially during the peak winter tourism season.
+The airport also plays an essential role in regional business connectivity, local emergency medical transport, and as a base for specialized aviation services across southwestern Florida.

 ๐ Connection Tips